Liquid-solid friction on crystalline surfaces: a perspective

-The main difficulty -- common to all transport measurements -- is their non-local nature that makes them sensitive to any impurity, contamination, or heterogeneity of the surface.
-Transport measurements, in addition, require very elaborate fabrication techniques which are often material-specific.
-For instance, crystalline nanotubes exist only for a handful of materials like boron-nitride (BN) and carbon, making any systematic material screening in this geometry a delusional dream.
-Moreover, even once the nanofluidic channel has been fabricated, friction measurement still requires an exquisitely sensitive mass flow measurement under a pressure gradient.
-The huge difficulty and intrinsic weaknesses of this experimental approach thus make it desirable to dispose of a direct scheme where one could access friction between any surface and any liquid.
+\paragraph*{Intrinsic weakness of transport measurements} The main difficulty with transport measurements is their non-local nature that makes them sensitive to any impurity, contamination, or surface heterogeneity.
+They also require very elaborate and often material-specific fabrication techniques.
+Moreover, even once the nanofluidic channel has been fabricated, friction sensing still requires an exquisitely sensitive mass flow measurement under a pressure gradient.
+The great difficulty and intrinsic weaknesses of this experimental approach therefore call for the adoption of a more versatile scheme, where friction can be accessed for any liquid/solid pair.